On-Street Vehicle Abatement

 3. Upon re-inspection:

-A. If the vehicle is brought into voluntary compliance (i.e. has been repaired so that it is operable or has been registered), the case is closed.
+A. If the vehicle is brought into voluntary compliance (i.e. has been repaired so that it is operable or has been registered and driven), the case is closed.

 B. If the vehicle has not been brought into compliance, the vehicle may be towed and fees imposed.